Audit Committee Charter

 - the individual certificates required to be filed with the Company’s periodic reports to the SEC;

 - any analyses or other written communications prepared by management and/or the independent auditor setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including analyses of the effects of alternative GAAP methods on the financial statements;

 - the critical accounting policies and practices of the Company;

 - off-balance sheet transactions and structures;

-- the effect of regulatory and accounting initiatives or actions applicable to the Company (including any SEC investigations or proceedings).
+- the effect of regulatory and accounting initiatives or actions applicable to the Company (including any SEC investigations or proceedings); and

-- The Audit Committee shall review and discuss with the independent auditor any audit problems or difficulties and management’s response thereto, including those matters required to be discussed with the Audit Committee by the auditor pursuant to Statement on Auditing Standards No. 114, such as:
+- The Audit Committee shall review and discuss with the independent auditor any audit problems or difficulties and management’s response thereto, including but not limited to:

 - any restrictions on the scope of the independent auditor’s activities or on access to requested information;